kapawlak/128A_Remote/128ASite/covid.md

 :::

-## Markov Models

-### What is a Markov Model?

-### Infected

-### Susceptible

-### Removed

-# Simulating Models
+# Simulating the SIR Model
-In this part, we will look at basic numerical implementations of the models discussed.
+In this part, we will look at basic numerical implementations of the SIR model.
 The code snippets presented are strictly an optional *starting point* for your project, and are provided for students who are unfamiliar with programming.
 The examples are given in Python 3, a universal scripting language which is easy to learn and is supported by Google Colab, making it easy to play with.
 If you intend to continue with a Python implementation, please be sure to install it on your machine (we also recommend using Jupyter notebook for live compilation of your code).

-## SIR ODEs
 The ODE model of the SIR equations can be approached using most standard ODE techniques.
 While Scipy has an "odeint" package, it behaves like a blackbox, and we introduce it only as a simple method to get started.

-For you project, we recommend deriving and implementing either the [Runge-Kutta Method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) or an [Exponential Integrator](https://en.wikipedia.org/wiki/Exponential_integrator) to ensure you have full control over your results.
+**For your project, we recommend deriving and implementing either the [Runge-Kutta Method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) or an [Exponential Integrator](https://en.wikipedia.org/wiki/Exponential_integrator) to ensure you have full control over your results**.

-### Getting Started with odeint
+## Quick Start with odeint

 To set your expectations for how the simulation should behave, we will now take a look at the odeint method from the Scipy package.
 The method may be imported by adding the following code to the top of your Python notebook: